 - Hate Fic: Aspects of the fic can stray into this - it's obvious that the author has some...problems...with the canon, as he puts it in the first chapter:

 Every so often the entire Harry Potter universe offends me so deeply that I just have to react by folding, spindling and mutilating it.

 - Heel–Face Brainwashing: as Harry's 'good' it strikes them as moral to use a mind control potion on a hundred different women that makes them join the protagonists' side, you know Brainwashing for the Greater Good, it also doubles as a Love Potion.

 - Hollywood Tactics: Pretty much the entirety of chapter 99, but the grand prize has to go to Russia invading Canada by marching an army across the North Pole.

-- Honor Related Abuse: When Draco gets on the bad side of Harry, Narissa just lets them do whatever to him because he should have gotten on the wrong side of someone higher up the family hierarchy.
+- Honor-Related Abuse: When Draco gets on the bad side of Harry, Narcissa just lets them do whatever to him because he should have gotten on the wrong side of someone higher up the family hierarchy.

 - Humiliation Conga: Dumbledore gets this throughout the entire fic.

 - Idiot Ball: Everyone aside from Harry and his thralls get this, making this an Idiot Plot.

 - Info Dump: At any given time the plot may be halted for several chapters to deliver (largely unnecessary) information about some place, object, or person.